spacetelescope/imexam/docs/imexam/current_capability.rst

 **mark_region_from_array** (input_points,rtype="circle",ptype="image",textoff=10,size=5):
     mark regions on the display given a list of tuples, a single tuple, or a string, where each object has x,y,comment specified

-    input_points: a tuple, or list of tuples, or a string: (x,y,comment),
+    input_points: a tuple, or list of tuples, or a string which contain: (x,y,comment),

     ptype: string